Thinking of buying a blog, but unsure if it’s going to be a worthwhile investment?

 You Get Scammed

-People set up sham websites and try to sell them.
+People set up flimsy websites and try to sell them.
 Or they may take your money and never deliver the website.
 The website could be propped by fake numbers.
 In short, the scams can take many forms.

 The best protection against these types of scams is thorough due diligence.
 Don’t take things at face value.
 Dig into the claims made by the sellers.
 We talk about some of the things you should do in the following sections.